texta-tk/texta-tk.github.io/source/document_importer.rst

 Document Importer
 ##################

-Document importer provides API endpoints for adding, deleting and replacing documents one by one in or into a certain index in an easy way.
+:ref:`Document Importer <document_importer_concept>` (Document Importer) provides API endpoints for adding, deleting and replacing documents one by one in or into a certain index in an easy way.

 Importing a document
 *********************